20jmeyer/iris-recognition/edp2139_jtm2217_nab2217_IrisRecognition.README.md

 ---

+# utils.py

+This file has small straight-forward helper functions to help keep the rest of the code clean.

+Here's a summary of each function's purpose:

+`save_features(features, labels, filepath)`: This function saves a tuple containing features and labels to a specified file using the pickle module for serialization.

+`load_features(filepath)`: This function loads the features and labels from a specified file, also using pickle.

+`create_output_dir(name, type)`: This function creates a new output directory structure based on the provided name and type ('train' or 'test').
+It checks if the directory already exists to avoid duplication.

+`extract_labels(image_names)`: This function extracts numerical labels from a list of image names using regular expressions, returning them as a list of integers.

+`load_images_from_folder(base_folder)`: This function loads images from specified training and testing folders within subject directories.
+It iterates through each subject's directory, looks for training images in a subfolder named '1' and testing images in '2', and adds the image paths to a dictionary categorized as 'train' and 'test'.

+Overall, these functions are designed to facilitate the organization, storage, and retrieval of image data and their associated labels for further processing or analysis in a machine learning context.

 ## Limitation(s) of the current design:

 Iris detection is not very smart due to the concentric circles assumption despite its performance being better than the threshold/edge detection/hough circles method.